chiedo/presentations/docs/a-primer-on-web3.md

 - Dapps are apps that live and run on blockchains
 - Which make it possible to not only decentralize data on blockchains but also to decentralize compute on those networks.
 - Introduced by Ethereum (the first dapp blockchain, or general purpose blockchain)
-- Making it possible to have the equivalent of a decentralized app store with no gate keepers, no censorship
+- Making it possible to have the equivalent of a decentralized app store with no gate keepers, no censorship, no apple.
+It's the people's app store.

 ---

 ## **Stay with me 😅**

-- I know this is super abstract still
+- I know this is super abstract
-- Let's talk about the last piece
+- Let's talk about one more area

 ---